-On 8 June 2022, the Trustee of the Fund signed a Memorandum of Understanding (MoU) with LGSS Pty Ltd as trustee of Local Government Super (known as Active Super) and announced that Vision Super was exploring a potential merger with Active Super via a successor fund transfer (an SFT).
-The Trustee is continuing to explore this potential merger.
-A merger will only occur if the Directors are satisfied that it is in the best interests of members and the relevant regulatory tests are met.
+On 7 June 2023, the Trustee of the Fund and LGSS Pty Ltd announced the signing of a Heads of Agreement to merge the Fund and Local Government Super (known as Active Super) to create a \$27 billion superannuation fund.
+The merger is expected to be completed as a Successor Fund Transfer (SFT) of the Active Super members and assets into the Fund.
+A number of approvals are required prior to the final decision to approve the merger.
+The merger will only occur if the Directors are satisfied that it is in the best financial interests of members and the relevant regulatory tests are met.